 Chia Seeds & Psyllium Husk

-These are added to the warm milk-yeast mixture to expand and add a glutinous texture to the dough.
+These are added to the warm milk and yeast mixture to expand and add a glutinous texture to the dough.
 They also help bind the flours together.

 Treacle or Molasses